 My first recollection of the label “Lanvin,” was my mother’s bottle of Arpege perfume that she kept on her vanity.
 It was a sweet and spicy fragrance that she would spray on daily.
 The aroma wafted through the air and settled in my senses so that I always associated it with her.

-It wasn’t until about 40 years later, that I made my first Lanvin purchase—a 1920’s style navy blue silk dress and matching necklace that I wore to countless events, weddings and Bar Mitzvahs.
-It was my “go-to” special occasion dress and I cherished it.
-Lanvin’s head designer at the time was Alber Elbez.
-His style was edgy and chic and his designs hugged in just the right places.
-Some of the dresses reminded me of Grecian togas, which he belted and ruched in feminine and flattering ways, highlighting the shoulders, legs or waistline.
+It wasn’t until about forty years later, that I made my first Lanvin purchase—a 1920s style navy blue silk dress and matching necklace that I wore to countless events, weddings, and Bar Mitzvahs.
+It was my “go-to” special occasion dress, and I cherished it.
+Lanvin’s head designer at the time was Alber Elbaz.
+His style was edgy and chic, and his designs hugged in just the right places.
+Some of the dresses reminded me of Grecian togas, which he belted and ruched in feminine and flattering ways, highlighting the shoulders, legs, or waistline.

-Elbez ruled the Lanvin runways for over a decade, and this year, due to differences with its Board of Directors, he sadly made his exit.
+Elbaz ruled the Lanvin runways for over a decade, and this year, due to differences with the company’s Board of Directors, he sadly made his exit.
 This dress is from his final collection, and since I have always been a fan of this line, I thought it would be apt to feature it on my blog.

-It has so much going for it, that I don’t know where to begin.
-It shows off the shoulders, legs, bustline and waist.
+It has so much going for it that I don’t know where to begin.
+It shows off the shoulders, legs, bustline, and waist.
 The front bustle is original and so perfectly placed.
-The minute Jeff saw it, he gave it the 2 thumbs up in a whole hearted voice of approval.
-And right before he began to photograph me, Robert commented, “this is a forever dress…” a phrase he learned from me a long time ago!
+The minute Jeff, my husband, saw it, he gave it the two-thumbs up in a wholehearted voice of approval.
+Right before he began to photograph me, Robert commented, “this is a forever dress…” a phrase he learned from me a long time ago!
 Yes, Robert, this is a forever dress.
-Mr. Elbez, you have truly outdone yourself!
+Mr. Elbaz, you have truly outdone yourself!